Bobby Rousseau: NHL career

-In 1960-61, Rousseau earned his first chance in the National Hockey League with the Montreal Canadiens.
-Rousseau played in 15 games earning 3 points.
-During his first full NHL season in 1961-2, he scored 21 goals and 24 assists and was awarded the Calder Memorial Trophy as the top rookie in the NHL that year.
-Rousseau had a less productive 1962-3 season as he scored only 37 points.
-In 1963-64, Rousseau scored 25 goals and 56 points.
-Rousseau also had a 5-goal game against the Detroit Red Wings on February 1, 1964.
-The Canadiens reached the Stanley Cup Finals in 1964-65 against the Chicago Black Hawks.
-The series went to 7 games, which the Canadiens won, giving Rousseau his first Stanley Cup.
+In 1960–61, Rousseau earned his first chance in the National Hockey League with the Montreal Canadiens.
+Rousseau played in 15 games earning three points.
+During his first full NHL season in 1961–62, he scored 21 goals and 24 assists and was awarded the Calder Memorial Trophy as the top rookie in the NHL that year.
+Rousseau had a less productive season in 1962–63 as he scored 37 points.
+In 1963–64, Rousseau scored 25 goals and 56 points.
+Rousseau also had a five-goal game against the Detroit Red Wings on February 1, 1964.
+The Canadiens reached the Stanley Cup Final in 1964–65 against the Chicago Black Hawks.
+The series went to seven games, which the Canadiens won, giving Rousseau the Stanley Cup for the first time.
 Rousseau was also invited to the 1965 All-Star Game.
 During the 1965-66 NHL season, Rousseau's 78 points tied him with Stan Mikita for second overall in the scoring race.
 His hard work earned him a spot on the NHL Second All-Star Team that season.
-Rousseau helped the Canadiens defend their Stanley Cup title as they beat the Detroit Red Wings in 6 games.
-The Canadiens returned to the Finals for a third straight time in 1966-67 but lost to the Toronto Maple Leafs in 6 games.
+Rousseau helped the Canadiens defend their Stanley Cup title as they beat the Detroit Red Wings in six games.
+The Canadiens returned to the Final for a third straight time in 1966–67 but lost to the Toronto Maple Leafs in six games.
 However, Rousseau and the Canadiens won the Stanley Cup the following two seasons.

-After the 1969-70 NHL season, his ninth with the Canadiens, during which he scored 24 goals, Rousseau was traded to the Minnesota North Stars where he spent the 1970-71 season.
-He was then traded to the New York Rangers in exchange for right winger Bob Nevin and helped the Rangers reach the Stanley Cup Finals in 1971-72 which the Rangers lost in 6 games to the Boston Bruins, with Rousseau amassing 17 points during the playoff run.
-After playing 8 games in 1974-75, Rousseau retired.
+After the 1969–70 season, his ninth with the Canadiens, during which he scored 24 goals, Rousseau was traded to the Minnesota North Stars where he spent the 1970–71 season.
+He was then traded to the New York Rangers in exchange for right winger Bob Nevin and helped the Rangers reach the Stanley Cup Final in 1971–72 which the Rangers lost in six games to the Boston Bruins, with Rousseau amassing 17 points during the playoff run.
+Rousseau played eigh games in 1974–75 but stopped in December 1974 to have spinal fusion surgery; the operation led to him retiring in August 1975.

-Personal life
+Personal life and death

-Rousseau is the brother of former NHL players Rollie and Guy Rousseau.
+Rousseau was the brother of NHL players Rollie and Guy Rousseau.
+He was married to Huguette.
+They had three children, a daughter and two sons.
+Later in life, Rousseau began suffering from Alzheimer's disease.
+He died at a hospital in Trois-Rivières, Quebec, on December 13, 2025, at the age of 85.